hauze-v/web-dev/mdn-css/styling-text/styling-lists/NOTES.md

 }

 The values can be listed in any order, and you can use one, two, or all three.
 If both a `type` and an `image` are specified, the type is used as a fallback if the image can't be laoded for some reason.

+## Controlling list counting ##
+Sometimes you might want to count differently on an ordered list - e.g. starting from a number other than 1, or counting backwards, or couting in steps of more than 1.

+--- START ---
+The `start` attribute allows you to start the list counting from a number other than 1.

+--- REVERSED ---
+The `reversed` attribute will start the list counting down instead of up.

+**Note**: If there are more list items in a reversed list than the value of the `start` attribute, the count will continue to zero and then into negative values.

+--- VALUE ---
+The `value` attribute allows you to set your list items to specific numerical values.

+**Note**: Even if you're using a non-number `list-style-type`, you still need to use the equivalent numerical values in the `value` attribute.

+## Active Learning: Styling a nested list ##